odedia/tap-airgap-maker/README.md

 ./airgapme.sh
 ```

+## Running in the airgapped environment

-Then, after you moved the tarball to your airgapped environment somehow, you can prepare all that's needed to have a working TAP installation.
+After you somehow moved the tarball to your airgapped environment, you can prepare all that's needed to have a working TAP installation.
 The airgapped install is *only* for Linux VMs since that's 99% of the use cases.
 The script should run as root.